 First, locate and change your water filter.
 Make sure the filter makes a good seal as you screw or push it into the receiver.
 Check for any leaks or cracks that could be present on your filter or your filter receiver.
 If it feels like the filter is catching on anything, then pull it out and start over.
 DO NOT STRIP THE THREADS ON THE FILTER.
 Very little force should be used when replacing the filter.
 If the threads become stripped, then future filters will not make a good connection to the receiver from that point on.

-Step #2 – Reset Indicator Light
+Step 2 – Reset indicator light

 Now that you’ve inserted your new filter in, you’ll need to change your indicator light to show it’s a new filter.
 Some refrigerators are equipped with timers that simply change the color of the light based on time (usually 3-6 months) and others will measure the flow of water over time.
 These lights usually correspond with how the filter is doing.

-- Amana Refrigerators - Press and hold the “Auto” and “Dispenser Lock” buttons, which may look like a padlock, until the water filter status indicator light flashes.
+- Amana – Press and hold the “Auto” and “Dispenser Lock” buttons, which may look like a padlock, until the water filter status indicator light flashes.

-- Jenn-Air Refrigerators - Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds).
+- Jenn-Air – Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds).

-- Maytag Refrigerators - Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds).
+- Maytag – Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds).

-- Samsung Refrigerators - Press and hold the “Ice Type (Cubed or Crushed)” and “Child Lock” buttons at the same time for 3-5 seconds.
+- Samsung – Press and hold the “Ice Type (Cubed or Crushed)” and “Child Lock” buttons at the same time for 3-5 seconds.

-- Whirlpool Refrigerators - Press and release the “Light” button 5-6 times quickly, which looks like a small plunger, and is usually at the top or bottom of the door where the door closes.
+- Whirlpool – Press and release the “Light” button 5-6 times quickly, which looks like a small plunger, and is usually at the top or bottom of the door where the door closes.

-Step #3 – Flush your Filter
+Step 3 – Flush your Water filter

 Once your new filter is inserted, you should flush about 3-5 gallons of water through the filter.
 This removes stray particles of carbon that may have settled inside the filter.
 Sometimes after a new filter change you can see black specks floating in the water or in the ice cubes.
 These are not harmful, but can cause a bitter taste.
 The flushing of the filter will help it “set up” and makes sure all loose carbon will end up down the drain and not floating in your water.